aelve/harold/README.md

   * `[X]` means that something was available starting from version X.
   * `[A, B, C, D]` means that something was available from A until B, then from C until D (i.e. in D it was no longer available).
-  * `[0, A, B]` means that something was removed in A and introduced again in B.
+  * `["0", A, B]` means that something was removed in A and introduced again in B.
-    So, 0 is a shortcut for "1st version".
+    So, "0" is a shortcut for "1st version".

+Note that e.g. `4.7` is going to be interpreted as a number, so you should either write `4.7.0.0` or `"4.7"`.
+The latter variant is better.